 Rye played minor and senior baseball in his hometown of Thunder Bay, Ontario in Canada.
 He has 30 yrs of experience in baseball at the collegiate and professional level in various positions from coach, GM, scout as well as player personnel director for teams such as Thunder Bay Whiskey Jacks (NL), Elmira Pioneers (NEL), Regina Cyclones (PL), and Saskatoon Yellow Jackets (WMBL).

 Rye is also a builder of local baseball.
-He founded the Fall Baseball League in Saskatoon and is President of the local Senior League while also coaching provincial baseball teams.
+He founded the Fall Baseball League in Saskatoon and was President of the local Senior League from 2000-2003 while also coaching provincial baseball teams.

 Currently he holds the position of Director of Recruiting for the Regina Red Sox of the Collegiate Western Major Baseball League and is on the Honourable Mention list for Top Infuential Canadians.

 Hellas is proud to have Rye on the team who will be instrumental in helping build a winning team over the next few years on their way to gaining entry into Europe's Pool A and vye for a spot in the 2020 Olympics in Tokyo.